-According to a recent nationwide survey by FuneralFide, during the coronavirus pandemic cremation was the chosen aftercare option about 50% of the time for humans, but only 30% opted for pet cremation.
+According to a 2021 nationwide survey by FuneralFide, cremation was the chosen aftercare option about 50% of the time for humans, but only 30% opted for pet cremation.
 Aquamation was less popular, but has been growing in the past 5 years.

 Cremation is a process by which a body is exposed to extreme heat, usually 1700-2000 degrees Fahrenheit for two hours or more in a special furnace called a cremation chamber.
 This process limits the body to its essential elements, called “cremated bodies” or “buried remains.”